-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 Two witnesses in 400 days.

-India’s burgeoning population calls for probably 10 times as many courts, 50 times as many courtrooms, 100 times as many judges, 100 times as many jails and so much more resources and funding.

-This court building alone seems to lack only a thousand chairs, not that there is space to put them.

-Shivade, 60, looking fresh and energetic -- even after an exhausting few days spent representing Bollywood stars Saif Ali Khan, Tabu, Sonali Bendre and Neelam (he was Salman Khan’s lawyer in the arms case there in which he was acquitted) all the way in Jodhpur -- briskly got down to questioning Mumbai police sub-inspector Ganesh Dalvi before CBI special judge Jayendra Chandrasen Jagdale.
+Shivade, 60, looking fresh and energetic -- even after an exhausting few days spent representing Bollywood stars Saif Ali Khan, Tabu, Sonali Bendre and Neelam (he was Salman Khan's lawyer in the arms case there in which he was acquitted) in Jodhpur -- briskly got down to questioning Mumbai police Sub-Inspector Ganesh Dalvi before CBI Special Judge Jayendra Chandrasen Jagdale.

-He spent just 30 minutes or less peppering the policeman, who had once been attached to Khar police station, northwest Mumbai, with a systematic set of questions and concluded his examination.
+He spent just 30 minutes or less peppering the policeman, who had once been attached to the Khar police station, north west Mumbai, with a systematic set of questions and concluded his examination.

 Shivade, a stylish lawyer, is all about economy of time.